research-software-directory/research-software-directory/docs/zotero.md

    1. Verify that the `Item Type` (top of the list) is correct.
    1. For some `Item Type`s, you need to fill in `Type` as well (see the list below).
    1. Verify that any names have been entered correctly, for instance in the `Author` or `Programmer` fields.
-We are using the `firstname`, `lastname` format, where each is in its own input field.
+A person's first name and last name each have their own input field.
 You can switch between single and two field entry by pressing the small button next to the names.
 Name particles (`de`, `van der`, etc.) should be included in the lastname so for `Jan de Groot` use lastname `de Groot`.
    1. Verify that the dates have been entered correctly.
 Use a single date (don't use date ranges).
-Because dates are tricky, Zotero shows a string such as `y m d` or `d m y` next to each date, to show what each number represents.
+Because dates are tricky, Zotero shows a string such as `y m d` or `d m y` next to each date, to show how it has interpreted each number.
 1. If everything looks good, synchronize with the Zotero server again.